 It really has been said that the moss won’t grow in any areas where ghosts linger.
 If that’s true, then Wright Square has good reason to be moss-free, since it’s also known as the Hanging Square.

-It’s where some of Savannah’s earliest convicted criminals met their untimely death.
-Like Alice Riley, who was hanged there for committing the first murder on record in the city of Savannah — way back in the year 1735.
+Wright Square is where some of Savannah’s earliest convicted criminals met their untimely death — like Alice Riley, who was hanged there for committing the first murder on record in the city of Savannah.
+That occurred way back in 1735.

 Some brilliant ghost tour guide decided to start the rumor that if you circle his monument three times and ask, “Where is Tomochichi?,” he’ll respond with, “Nowhere” as his snarky whispered comeback.